 Why Use Sour Cream in Cake?
 Can I Substitute the Sour Cream?

-This also adds such a lovely richness and balance of flavor to cake.
+This also adds such a lovely richness and balance of flavor to the Christmas Funfetti Sheet Cake.
 The combination of buttermilk and sour cream is the best of both worlds!
 They both help make the cake ultra moist and tender.
-Be sure to use full fat sour cream that’s at room temperature.
+Be sure to use full-fat sour cream that’s at room temperature.
 Full-fat plain Greek yogurt also makes a fine substitute if you don’t have sour cream.
 I haven’t tested any dairy-free substitutes.

 Do I Have to Use Half Cake Flour?
 Can I Use all All-Purpose Flour Instead?